michelou/nodejs-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

+- [Node.js best practices and performance analytics in 2021][blog_omereshone] by Kelvin Omeresshone, May 2021.
 - [Building custom Node.js event emitters][blog_eagles] by Lawrence Eagles, April 2021.
 - [Will Deno Catchup with NodeJS in 2021?][blog_herath] by Charuka Herath, February 2021.
+- [How to measure and improve Node.js performance][blog_johnstone] by Nick Johnstone, January 2021.
 - [Why Choose NestJS As Your Backend Framework?][blog_laszczak] by Grzegorz Laszczak, October 2020.
 - [Deno vs Node - comparison][blog_torrao] by Ricardo Torrao, October 2020.